Laneway Suite on a Toronto Main Street

 This underutilization of main streets at the scale of low-rise buildings is a missed opportunity – the demand for family-sized units is often challenging to realize in mid-rise buildings due to high construction costs.
 Alternatively, a laneway suite typology on the laneway of the main street can provide larger units with this type of property.

-It is important to note that what Smart Density is proposing is not part of the Laneway Suite pilot but rather an innovative approach to contribute to the “Missing Middle” (a term that refers to properties designated Neighborhoods, and main street properties are often designated Mixed Use, but for this point, we refer to the missing middle as a built form typology and not as land use designation) right now within the current policies and bylaws that govern these sites.
+It is important to note that this project is not part of the Laneway Suite pilot but rather an innovative approach to contribute to the “Missing Middle” (a term that refers to properties designated Neighborhoods, and main street properties are often designated Mixed Use, but for this point, we refer to the missing middle as a built form typology and not as land use designation) right now within the current policies and bylaws that govern these sites.
 These housing typologies bring about several advantages: